questionlp/blog.linh.social/_posts/2024-03-02-installing-fedora-on-microsoft-surface-pro-3.md

 Out of the box, KDE did not have a virtual on-screen keyboard enabled but did have the Maliit keyboard available for use in System Settings.
 Even with the Type Cover attached, the virtual keyboard would appear when I switched to a window anticipating keyboard input, such as Konsole, using the touchscreen, but not when using a trackpad.

 Rotating the Surface into portrait orientation was relatively smooth (I would attribute any stuttering or screen tearing to the slow integrated graphics).
 In either landscape or portrait mode, the Maliit virtual keyboard took up a lot of screen real estate.
-Even with the size of the virtual keyboard, it is missing some critical function keys and modifiers, such as <kbd>CTRL</kbd>, <kbd>ALT</kbd>, or <kbd>ESC</kbd>.
+Even with the size of the virtual keyboard, it is missing some critical function keys and modifiers, such as `CTRL`, `ALT`, or `ESC`.

 [![Fullscreen capture from the KDE spin of Fedora 39 on a Surface Pro 3 in portrait mode with several windows and a virtual keyboard open](/assets/images/surface/surface-pro-3-fedora-tablet-mode.png "KDE spin of Fedora 39 on a Surface Pro 3 in portrait mode with several windows and a virtual keyboard open")](/assets/images/surface/surface-pro-3-fedora-tablet-mode.png)